Rediscover the lost art of group training rides!

 Meet at the Chandler Hwy at 6:30am for two fast-paced laps of the Boullie (~35kmh avg) with track or rolling turns depending on the number of riders.
 Coffee in Fairfield afterwards.

 THURSDAY BLACK ROCK TRAINING RIDE

-The Black Rock ride departs from the corner of Station St and Heidelberg Rd Fairfield at 6am.
-The ride heads through the city to South Melbourne where you can unload your bags for the trip down the beach.
-We head to Black Rock at talking pace (28 – 35km/h) and the trip back is always ridden at a good tempo rolling smooth controlled turns (35 – 45km/h).
-THIS IS NOT A RACE, you must be aware of all traffic and other riders around you all the time but teaches the intermediate to strong rider to ride at a good hard pace while concentrating on race techniques.
+Meet at the corner of Station St and Heidelberg Rd Fairfield at 6am.
+The ride heads through the city to South Melbourne where you can unload your bags.
+Tempo down to Black Rock (~35km/h) with fast-paced rolling turns (40 – 45km/h) on the way back.
+The ride teaches the intermediate to strong rider to ride at a good hard pace while concentrating on race techniques.
 The slower riders are welcome to sit on the back when it becomes too tough.
-We arrive back to South Melbourne at around 7.45am where you can collect your bags and enjoy coffee at the Daily Grind before heading off to work.
+We arrive back to South Melbourne at around 7.40am where you can collect your bags and enjoy coffee at the Daily Grind before heading off to work.

 WEEKEND TRAINING RIDES

-As the majority of our members race on Sunday’s your best option for a Sunday training ride is the long running Bundoora Hotel ride that leaves from the Bundoora Hotel on Plenty Rd at 7:30am and heads to Whittlesea, with some riders continuing onto the Humevale climb before returning the same way.
+As the majority of our members race on Sunday’s your best option for a Sunday training ride is the long running Bundoora Hotel ride that leaves from Plenty Rd at 7:30am and heads to Whittlesea, with some riders continuing onto the Humevale climb before returning the same way.